aaronpk/draft-parecki-oauth-global-token-revocation/draft-parecki-oauth-global-token-revocation.md

 For example, a mobile chat application is an OAuth Client, and obtains tokens from its backend server which stores the chat messages.
 The mobile chat backend plays the OAuth roles of "Resource Server" and "Authorization Server".

 In some cases, the user will log in to the Authorization Server using an external (e.g. enterprise) Identity Provider.
+In that case, when a user logs in to the chat application, the backend server may play the role of an OAuth client (or OpenID or SAML relying party) to the Identity Provider in a new authorization or authentication flow.